MauriceNino/dashdot/.github/CONTRIBUTING.md

-This project uses semantic commit messages - if you are unsure on how to create a semantic commit message, you can check out the [Semantic Commit Message Standards](https://www.conventionalcommits.org/en/v1.0.0/), or run the interactive commit message creator, which will create the commit message for your:
+This project uses semantic commit messages - if you are unsure on how to create a semantic commit message, you can check out the [Semantic Commit Message Standards](https://www.conventionalcommits.org/en/v1.0.0/), or run the interactive commit message creator, which will create the commit message for you:

 ```bash
 yarn commit